Improving Our Packaging

 Packaging plays a critical role in the customer delivery experience, and we are committed to delivering products safely and sustainably.

 Since 2015, we’ve invested in materials, processes, and technologies that have reduced per-shipment packaging weight by 38% and eliminated over 1.5 million tons of packaging.
+See our fulfillment packaging breakdown in 2021:

 Our Frustration-Free Packaging (FFP) program is designed to reinvent the packaging experience.